HBO Max: The 30 Best TV Shows to Watch

 The Tourist (2022)

 The Tourist starts its engine with an intense car chase in the Australian outback.
-More specifically, Belfast star Jamie Dornan is mercilessly chased off-road and through the desert by a semi-truck.
-The next thing we know, Dornan's character in the hospital, unable to recall a single detail about who he is.
+More specifically, Belfast star Jamie Dornan is mercilessly chased off road and through the desert by a semitrailer.
+The next thing we know, Dornan's character is in the hospital, unable to recall a single detail about who he is.
 A fun and twisty miniseries, The Tourist lets us tag along with Dornan as he searches for answers.
 One mystery that doesn't need solving?
 What you should watch tonight.

 Drama